AnvilloyDevStudio/MiniMods/README.md

 ## Building

 To build this project, the most recommended way is to use the [local batch file](build.bat) as it requires elevation in Windows ONLY.
 Use `.\build build` for Windows.

+Since there are some potential problem when executing general `.\gradlew build`.
+Please execute `.\gradlew :build` instead.